Fantasy vs. Reality: Are the holidays the right time to bring home a new pet?

 - Surprising the family with a new pet?
 Consider whether or not a “surprise” is the best way to introduce a new pet into your home.
 Have you had a serious discussion with the rest of the household about the responsibilities of pet ownership?
 Snuggles and playtime are just one half of owning a dog or cat.
 Pets also require regular vet care, exercise, grooming, kitty litter cleaning, yard poop pick up, obedience training, and more.

 - Research is key: if you have seriously discussed adopting a new pet, be sure you’ve done your research about the kind of animal that would be a good fit.
 Consider their size, personality, age, and temperament with other people and pets.
 Are you looking for a calm small-breed senior dog who would get along with your other pets?
 Or are you ready to bring home a couple rambunctious kittens who will look to you to teach them boundaries?

 Adopting a pet should never be an impulsive decision.

 A new pet not only requires time but money: Pets require food, supplies, and vet care.
 With a dog, training classes may also be necessary.
 It can get expensive.

 If you are certain this IS the right time for a new pet, we hope you will come to the San Antonio Humane Society to find the newest member of your family.

-However, if you have doubts about the timing, we urge you to consider purchasing a gift certificate so that you and your family can come and pick out the RIGHT pet at the RIGHT time.
+However, if you have doubts about the timing, we urge you to consider doing some research regarding the breed you are interested in adopting so that you are prepared when it is the RIGHT time to pick out the RIGHT pet.